 Serving Suggestions:

-Classic Comfort: Serve with creamy mashed potatoes or buttery rice to absorb the sweet and savory glaze.
+Classic Comfort: Serve alongside creamy mashed potatoes or buttery rice to soak up the sweet and savory glaze.

-Green Sides: Serve with roasted green beans, steamed broccoli or a fresh spinach salad to counter the richness.
+Green Sides: Racket roasted green beans, steamed broccoli or a fresh spinach salad to temper the fat.

-Southern-influenced: Serve with a side of cornbread or mac and cheese for a filling, down-home meal.
+Southern-influenced: Pair with cornbread or mac and cheese for a hearty, down-home meal.

 Pair it up with : A light white wine, such as Chardonnay, or a crisp apple cider goes well with the flavors.